 Table of Contents

 Everyone is getting into the spirit of fall.
-Stores are setting out mums, pumpkins, squash, corn and all of fall’s bounty and I have to say I love it!
-Fall stirs up so many great opportunities for decorating, baking, and living an enjoyable life.
+Stores are setting out mums, pumpkins, squash, corn, and all of fall’s bounty, and I have to say I love it!
+Fall stirs up so many great opportunities for decorating, baking, and enjoying life.
 After the heat and drought this past summer, fall has been a welcome rebirth.

 Fall gives me an extra skip in my step, a reason to be excited.
-A changing season reminds me that there is always something new on the horizon bringing with it the opportunity for another chance.
+A changing season reminds me that there is always something new on the horizon, bringing with it the opportunity for another chance.
 Maybe last year you wanted to decorate more elaborately and didn’t have the time or ideas.
-Maybe fall baking never got done or you felt burnt out with the same recipes you always make.
+Maybe fall baking never got done, or you felt burnt out with the same recipes you always make.
 Or maybe you just need some new inspiration to kick you into gear and help you feel the spirit of the season.
 The Gray Boxwood is just the place for everything seasonal!
-I simply cannot get enough of the seasons and love to share my ideas with all of you, hopefully aiding you in the creation of your own seasonal displays and enjoyment.
+I simply cannot get enough of the seasons, but I would love to share my ideas with all of you, hopefully aiding you in the creation of your own seasonal displays and enjoyment.

 By a door, what more do you need than a few pumpkins of varying sizes?
-I love mixing together pumpkins of differing types to achieve great texture and interest.
-But you don’t need an overwhelming amount to create the fall feeling.
-Anchor your look with a large pumpkin and then add smaller ones, cascading outwards, piling and adding until you are satisfied.
+I love mixing pumpkins of different types together to achieve great texture and interest.
+But you don’t need an overwhelming amount to create the feeling of falling.
+Anchor your look with a large pumpkin and then add smaller ones, cascading outwards, piling, and adding until you are satisfied.

 If you have shrubs planted in large pots, I love adding gourds and miniature pumpkins around the perimeter for a gorgeous fall “wreath.”